daRealZoinks/AsciiVideo/README.md

+# AsciiVideo

-# Converter from video to Ascii
+a converter from video to ascii art

+it uses your webcam as input

-go into empty-example and open the index.html
+go into source and open the index.html